farcloser/tarmac/README.md

 TarMac is a very simple shell script with no dependency meant to install a per-user homebrew on a blank macOS.

-It does surface a couple of homebrew configuration nooks, will nag for git and xcode command-line tools, and will initialize your .profile with what you need.
+It does surface a couple of homebrew configuration nooks, will nag for git and xcode command-line tools, and will seed `.profile`.

 ## TL;DR